JanHerca/urantiapedia/output/wikijs/en/article/Stephen_Zendt/Closed_Circle_or_Open_Book.md

 > “The spiritual forward urge is the most powerful driving force present in this world: the truth-loving believer is the one progressive and aggressive soul on earth.” <a id="a120_168"></a>[[UB 194:3.4](/en/The_Urantia_Book/194#p3_4)]

 Typically, much strife and contention has accompanied the teachings and the teachers of Jesus' gospel.
-Martyrdom, persecution, even ctiminalization have tended to make modern believers somewhat cautious about falling prey to overly zealous behavior.
+Martyrdom, persecution, even criminalization have tended to make modern believers somewhat cautious about falling prey to overly zealous behavior.
 Even the Golden Rule has been turned upside down, to create a polite refusal to intrude into the privacy of others' lives.

 It is a terrible thing to see real evangelism deteriorate into opinionated argument and condemnation.
 Zealots create strife and belligerence wherever they go, no matter to which religious movement they attempt to obtain converts.
 Tact and tolerance and the ability to listen for the cry in another's soul may win more believers than any show of intellectual skill or forceful debate.
 Dropping pearls of wisdom effectively into common conversation is an art form in itself.
 Going on the second-mile-journey may be the source of a miracle for someone in deep need.